name-not-found/Transferencia-Radiativa/README.md

 As we can see, the model works to a point; we can now see how **light would be absorbed** by the cloud starting on the top.

-We are using a high-density water cloud (the absoption cooeficcient is constant).
+We used a high-density water cloud (the absoption cooeficcient is constant).

 The model tends to 0 without limit because we have not yet programmed a system wich can diferentiate the limit of the cloud.
 Thus, we cannot compare the **output specific intensity** and cloud thickness.